MarkKozel/CompOrgEText/docs/Assembly/ProgramFlow/Conditional.md

 Other conditionals constructs, such as Switch, While, and Do/While are based on these same Condition check and change in flow

 ## Conclusion

+Conditional flow, like If/Else are decision points in the program.
+The decision point makes the react better in dynamic inputs